Richard937cch/privacy-policy/README.md

-# privacy-policy
+Privacy Policy

-This privacy policy applies to the Balloon Boom app (hereby referred to as "Application") for mobile devices that was created by (hereby referred to as "Service Provider") as a Free service.
+This privacy policy applies to the Balloon Boom app (hereby referred to as "Application") for mobile devices that was created by (hereby referred to as "Service Provider") as an Ad Supported service.
 This service is intended for use "AS IS".

 Information Collection and Use